kalycoding/cowry-rise/README.md

 # cowry-wise
-CowryWise Simple API using fastapi
+CowryWise Simple API using fastapi.

 to run